 I hear (b) much more than (a) in these statements.
 And this makes me cautious about Mr. Oktar's many declarations of good will toward non-Muslims.

 May 27, 2013 update: (1) In a reply to my May 21 comments, Aylin Kocaman advocates an Islamic Union and then notes that "The idea of an 'Islamic Union' may seem frightening at first to a Westerner, especially to those who may harbor prejudices towards Islam."
 I don't harbor prejudices toward Islam but, frankly, I am frightened by the idea of such a union, which is just a different way of saying "caliphate."
-No, the era of a single Muslim ruler over Dar al-Islam ended over twelve hundred years ago and has no place in the modern state order.
+No, the era of a single Muslim ruler over Dar al-Islam ended almost twelve hundred years ago and has no place in the modern state order.

 (2) In a reply to my May 25 comments, Adnan Oktar spoke again about me on his television station (video and text both available in Turkish and English).
 Perhaps most noteworthy is his indicating that, in response to my point (4) above, he really does mean (a) rather than (b), that he "would never say; we are superior, you are inferior.
 I respect [the Christian and Jewish] faiths."
 I am glad to hear that, even if my suspicions of Islamic supremacism do still linger.